 Cookies are just a small piece of text that a website places on a browser’s computer to store information.

-Many of the functions cookies allow are absolutely required for the website to work!
-Cookies remember what’s in your shopping cart and whether you signed up the newsletter in that pop-up (and never need to see it again).
+Many of the functions that cookies allow are absolutely required for the website to work!
+Cookies remember what’s in your shopping cart and whether you signed up to the newsletter in that pop-up (and never need to see it again).

 They also remember your Google Analytics ID, so each of your visits can be linked together to build up a picture of your behaviour on that site.
 Or it might be your Google DoubleClick ID, so Google’s advertising code can show you the most relevant ads.